NREL/SOEP-QSS/README.md

 ### Code Structure

-Much of the source code is split into separate directories for the code-defined example models (`cod`) and FMU-based models (`fmu`).
-While there is significant overlap between these codes there are a number of fundamental differences.
+The source code is in `src/QSS` so that with include search paths set to `src` the includes can be of the form `#include <QSS/...>`.

+The test code is in `tst/QSS` with subdirectories for performance tests in `perf` and unit tests in `unit`.

 ### Numeric Differentiation

 Second order and higher derivatives are needed for QSS2+ methods.
-These are available analytically for linear functions and we provide them for the nonlinear functions in `cod`.
-For FMUs we use numeric differentiation:
+For FMUs we currently use numeric differentiation:
 * Directional derivatives can provide one additional higher order derivative for state variable derivatives and zero-crossing functions without an explicit time dependence.
-  * The current OCT directional derivative implementation is not scalable for QSS atomic operations so its use is impractical for models of real-world size.
+  * The current OCT directional derivative implementation may not be scalable for QSS atomic operations but is used for zero-crossing first derivatives with careful operation pooling to minimize the performance impact since no derivatives are currently provided for them in the FMUs.
 * OCT event indicator variables do not currently have a derivative variable so numeric differentiation is used for the first as well as higher derivatives.

-At variable initialization and other simultaneous requantization or zero-crossing handler events, the numeric differentiation currently required for QSS3+ and xQSS2+ variables has an order dependency problem: the derivative evaluations at time step offsets used to compute the numeric derivatives can depend on QSS trajectory coefficients being computed in other variables being updated, so the results can depend on the order in which variables are processed.
+At variable initialization and other simultaneous requantization or zero-crossing handler events, the numeric differentiation currently required for QSS3+ variables has an order dependency problem: the derivative evaluations at time step offsets used to compute the numeric derivatives can depend on QSS trajectory coefficients being computed in other variables being updated, so the results can depend on the order in which variables are processed.
 SOEP QSS addresses this issue by deferring applying updates to the quantized trajectory coefficients until after the update pass for each coefficient order.
 To avoid these issues, QSS is best implemented with non-numeric higher derivatives: automatic differentiation support is being considered for future OCT releases.

 ### Numeric Bulletproofing